 - Quick Wins: These short, simple-to-implement activities provide a variety of different methods for learning about what individual students or a larger community of learners think and feel.
 School Retool offered these as stylish cards.
 In virtual workshops, we explore the Quick Wins in a digital gallery walk on the MURAL platform.
 Running a quick win can help teams build muscles around trying new things, before building up to the more involved process of designing and running a pilot.
+To learn more, read our 2023 guide.
 Quick Win cards are licensed with CC BY, the Creative Commons Attribution 4.0 International License.

 - Shadow a Student using the Shadow a Student Challenge Toolkit.
 Learn about how students actually experience school by setting aside time on your calendar to follow them through some of all of their day.
 Go where they go; do what they do; see school through their eyes.
 Learn more about this method and how to facilitate it for others using this version of the tool from Transcend Education.

 We borrow tools for these methods from the School Retool program developed by IDEO and the Stanford d.school K12 Lab.
 This list is hardly exhaustive, and there are many other creative ways of building empathy.

 “Before today’s workshop, I used to think that empathy interviews were the only tool to gain insight into our problem statement, but after today’s workshop, I now think there are a variety of ways/activities to provide more insight/information.”Fellowship participant, 2022

 Historical Context Matters: DC History and Trend Cards